dev-tips/dev-tips/README.md

 	npm install
 	gulp build

 Note that you need to clone the repository recursively in order to include all required submodules as well.
-Moreover we make use of [Bower](http://bower.io/) and [gulp.js](http://gulpjs.com/) for frontend asset generation, concatenation, uglification, iamge minification etc., so don't forget to run `gulp build` at least once after cloning.
+Moreover we make use of [Bower](http://bower.io/) and [gulp.js](http://gulpjs.com/) for frontend asset generation, concatenation, uglification, image minification, and so on—so don’t forget to run `gulp build` at least once after cloning.

 JS-Tricks.com is built using [PRONTO](http://prontocms.com/).
-If you want to run the site locally, that's pretty easy:
+If you want to run the site locally, that’s pretty easy:

     php -S localhost:8080